yashasvi-goel/multiprocessServer/README.md

 # Multiprocess Chat Support System

-Python program that serves multiple clients parallely, based on predefined input and output.
+Python program that serves multiple clients parallely, based on user-defined input and output.
 If the requested input is not found, a human responds.

 ## How to Use: